 International research reinforces the importance of Probiotics in a child's nutrition for immune protection

-More than 400 pediatricians in Jeddah, Riyadh and Dubai recently attended an international lecture on Probiotics, their implications on advancement in pediatric nutrition and role in immune protection.
+More than 400 pediatricians in Jeddah, Riyadh and Dubai recently attended an international lecture on Probiotics, their implications on advancement in pediatric nutrition and their role in immune protection.
 The lecture was hosted by Nestlé Nutrition, as part of their continuous efforts to bring the latest in international nutritional science to health professionals in the region.

 Presenting her research on the topic was Prof. Erika Isolauri, the widely known researcher in the field of Pediatrics and author of 343 scientific publications, with an established expertise in the areas of Nutrition and Immunology.